JuliaEarth/GeoStats.jl/README.md

 Documentation
 -------------

 The library is well documented.
-Type `?` in the Julia prompt followed by the name of the function (e.g. kriging).
+Type `?` in the Julia prompt followed by the name of the function (e.g. kriging) for help.

 Contributing
 ------------